theo-crookes/STOR601Assessment/README.md

 # STOR601Assessment
-A repository containing all items for STOR601 Interfacing R and C++ Assessment
+A repository containing items for STOR601 Interfacing R and C++ Assessment

 In this repository you can find the installable R package 'tcc': This R package contains a jarvis_march function, a function to plot the data and convex hull, a function to find the length of the hull, a function to find the points in the hull that are furthest apart, a function to find which points are furthest apart and finally a function to see whether a subset of a given set of points are in the convex hull (and which points).
 This package uses Rcpp to increase the speed of the functions.